inovex/ispark/README.md

 Username: *Guest*, PW: *guest* (this can also be used for logging in into JupyterHub)
 Username: *Admin*, PW: *admin*  (the admin user is more privileged)

+Kernels:

+As the default kernels are not inlcuded (too heavy), you can simply create one from the web-ui once deployed.